x11kitty/nya/README.md

 ## 🚀 Installation

 > [!IMPORTANT]
 > This installation script is designed for Arch Linux.
 It is recommended to review the `nya.sh` script before execution to ensure compatibility with your hardware.
+If You want to use Bluetooth You can Use This Command bash : sudo systemctl enable --now bluetooth && Blueman app for connection

 ```bash
 # Clone the repository